Redfield Commercial Historic District

-The Redfield Commercial Historic District is an historic district in Redfield, Arkansas, along Sheridan Road.
+The Redfield Commercial Historic District is a historic district in Redfield, Arkansas, along Sheridan Road.
 It includes two contributing buildings dating from the early-20th century and one non-contributing building.
 The two one-story brick buildings were constructed in the early commercial style.
 It encompasses a portion of the city's central business district, whose historical significance extends from about 1900 to 1972.
 The district was listed on the National Register of Historic Places in 2023.